freem/asm6f/readme.txt

 Features compared to stock ASM6
 --------------------------------------------------------------
 * Support for some illegal/undocumented opcodes.
-  (Note: Support for unstable opcodes requires compile flags.)
+  (Note: Support for unstable opcodes requires use of directives.)
 * Code from sonder's fork of ASM6 to allow output of FCEUX-compatible .nl files.
 * New directives "IGNORENL" and "ENDINL".
   These two are used for ignoring certain defines when using the -n option.